 About the Author

 is the author of the Cocoa Kids Collection© and principal consultant for Valorena Online, L.L.C., Freelance Marketing & Communications.

-A former journalist for many years in the U.S. and Spain, Valerie has written and contributed to articles and essays in publications like the Los Angeles Times, National Geographic, Miami Herald, Orange County Business Journal, Long Beach Press Telegram, Injuve Magazine (Spain) and More Magazine, online.
+A former journalist in the U.S. and Spain, Valerie has written and contributed to articles and essays in publications like the Los Angeles Times, National Geographic, Miami Herald, Orange County Business Journal, Long Beach Press Telegram, Injuve Magazine (Spain) and More Magazine, online.

 Valerie is currently studying literacy education at St. John's University, New York.
 She holds a B.A. from the University of California, Berkeley and a Master’s degree from Columbia University.
 She also studied at the Universidad de Salamanca, Spain as an undergraduate.